Home Future Wedding 13 Old-School Wedding Customs That Are Fading Away

 1. The Bridal Veil Symbolism

-2. Carrying the Bride Over the Threshold
+2. Carrying the bride over the Trestle

 3. Something Old, Something New, Something Borrowed, Something Blue